 Day 42: Sept 24: Rest day in Edirne

 Highlights: Turkish ThraceWe continue through Turkish Thrace, the ancient Greek region, toward Istanbul.
-We'll be in Vize or Saray this evening.
-Estimated Distance: 138 km (86 miles)
+We'll be in Vize this evening.
+Distance: 117 km (73 miles)

-Day 44: Sept 26: Bicycle from Saray to Kumkoy
+Day 44: Sept 26: Bicycle from Saray to Büyükçekmece

-Highlights: Last full day of ridingOur last full-day's ride takes us to Kumkoy on the coast north of Istanbul.
-We overlook the Black Sea and the Bosphoros this evening.
+Highlights: Last full day of ridingOur last full-day's ride takes us to Büyükçekmece on the coast south of Istanbul.
+We overlook the Marmara Sea this evening.
 Estimated Distance: 132 km (82 miles).

 Day 45: Sept 27: Boat ride into Istanbul